tensorflow/models/research/inception/inception/slim/README.md

 It should be clear that these three Convolution layers share many of the same hyperparameters.
 Two have the same padding, all three have the same weight_decay and standard deviation of its weights.
-Not only do the duplicated values make the code more difficult to read, it also adds the addition burder to the writer of needing to doublecheck that all of the values are identical in each step.
+Not only do the duplicated values make the code more difficult to read, it also adds the addition burden to the writer of needing to double check that all of the values are identical in each step.
 One solution would be to specify default values using variables:

 ```python